hartnetl/the-sealiest-game-you-will-play-today/README.md

 No errors were returned [see here](assets/readme-files/css-val.png) but two warnings were raised [see here](assets/readme-files/css-val-warn.png) about my imported stylesheets - these are for the fonts.

 - JavaScript was validated using [JSHint](https://jshint.com/).
-Configure setting were changed to accept ES6 Javascript features
+Configure settings were changed to accept ES6 Javascript features
     - intro.js first returned minor syntax errors regarding missing or incorrectly placed semi colons.
 These were fixed and subsequently no errors were returned.
 Details of latest results [here](assets/readme-files/intro-jshint.png)
     - script.js first returned minor syntax errors regarding missing or incorrectly placed semi colons.
 These were fixed and subsequently no errors were returned.
 Details of latest results [here](assets/readme-files/script-jshint.png)